awelllle/awelllle/README.md

  - 💬  Ask me about: NodeJS, Microservices, RabbitMQ, WebSockets, APIs, Heroku
  - 📫  How to reach me:  [@Awelllle](https://twitter.com/awelllle) (It's 4 'l's)😄
- - 🔭 I’m currently working on a platform to connect Bootcamp Grads to company's that are hiring
+ - 🔭 I’m currently working on a platform to connect Bootcamp Grads in the U.S to companys that are hiring